-Frequently asked questions about Summer Funding.
+Frequently asked questions about Summer Internship Funding.

-Summer Funding is a program designed to support students pursuing unpaid or underpaid summer experiences by helping to cover the costs associated with pursuing those experiences.
+Summer Internship Funding is a program designed to support students pursuing unpaid or underpaid summer experiences by helping to cover the costs associated with pursuing those experiences.

 Students applying to the training, courses, and credentialing programs can apply their grant to program fees, required equipment and uniforms, and commuting expenses.